 - Penis Pumps – If you want immediate relief from your ED, penis pumps are a tried-and-true method for temporary relief.
 The Bathmate penis pump is the most versatile pump on the market, allowing you to use it in or out of the bath or shower.

-- For Continued ED – Consult your physician.
-He can prescribe an appropriate medication, suppository or injection.
+- Talk to a Doctor – Consult your physician.
+Your doctor can prescribe an appropriate medication, suppository or injection.
 Also, consider seeking out a mental health professional, if you feel you may have a psychological component to your erectile dysfunction.
+Because ED may be a symptom of a much more serious problem – like cardiovascular disease or diabetes – always talk to a doctor if you have recurring or persistent erection problems.

 TRANSITIONING FROM ED RELIEF TO MALE ENHANCEMENT